TheVindicators/Vis/docs/api/statesave.md

 {
   "results": "FAIL",
   "reason": "OTHER",
-  "error": "No such file or directory",
+  "error": "No such file or directory"
 }
 ```